 Identify key metrics and measures to track these KPI data

-Identifying key metrics and measurements of these KPIs helps an organization to conduct performance-based analysis that would help them ideally to meet the company objectives.
+Identifying key metrics and measurements of these KPIs helps an organization to conduct performance-based analysis that would help them ideally meet their company objectives.

-Mapping of critical processes that help organizations to meet their customer requirements.
+Mapping the critical processes that help an organization to meet their customer requirements

-Monitoring the teams that work on the planned activities to evaluate the process improvement efforts.
+Monitoring the teams that work on the planned activities and evaluate the process improvement efforts

 Teams who work on TQM efforts regularly manage their resources through Hoshin Planning, training or other methods as needed for the tasks.